Exploring Autism - Part 1 The Historical Context

 There have been changes in terminology and diagnostic criteria over the last 50 years, as we increase our understanding of autism.
 The term Asperger’s syndrome has been replaced in the 2013 Diagnostic and Statistical Manual of Mental Disorders with the term Autism Spectrum Disorder Level 1.
 There are three levels of autism based on support needs.
 It is my opinion that we may change the terminology and diagnostic criteria, but the individuals remain the same in their daily challenges and abilities.

 My recent research has included the design and development of screening instruments to identify the characteristics of autism in girls and women.
-The original gender ratio was 4 boys to each girl, but recent research indicates that the true ratio is 2:1.
+The original gender ratio was four boys to each girl, but recent research indicates that the true ratio is 2:1.
 Girls and women can adapt to autism in ways that delay a diagnostic assessment.